jahiruddincse/Intelligent-GPA-Prediction-and-Academic-Decision-Support-System/README.md

-# 🎯 Intelligent GPA Prediction and Academic Decision Support System
+# Intelligent GPA Prediction and Academic Decision Support System

-> 🤖 A simple AI-inspired tool that predicts GPA based on expected grades and helps students make better academic decisions.
+A structured decision-support system that predicts GPA based on expected grades and helps students plan their academic strategy effectively.

 ---

-## 📌 Overview
+## Overview

-This project helps students estimate their GPA using expected (predicted) grades and plan their study strategy more effectively.
+This project is designed to assist students in understanding and improving their academic performance.
+It predicts GPA using expected (user-provided) grades and recommends which subjects to prioritize in order to reach a target GPA.

-It considers:
-- 📚 Subject credits
-- 📝 Expected grades
-- ⚙️ Difficulty level
-- 📊 Preparation level

-Based on this, the system suggests which subjects to prioritize to improve GPA.
+The system is designed with reference to the **grading structure used at VIT Bhopal**, making it more relevant and practical for students in that academic environment.

 ---

-## 🎓 GPA System (VIT Bhopal)
+## GPA System (VIT Bhopal)

-The GPA is calculated using a weighted average method:
+The GPA calculation in this project follows the standard weighted average method used in the VIT Bhopal evaluation system.

+Each subject contributes to GPA based on its credit value and assigned grade points.

+Grade Points:

 - S = 10
 - A = 9